nesun3/table-based-ui-sap-cloud-integration/README.md

 A write-up about this tool can be found here:

 ## Requirements
-You will need a SAP Cloud Integration tenant to consume, test and enhance this integrationartifacts.
+ - You will need a SAP Cloud Integration tenant to consume, test and enhance this integrationartifacts.
+ - To preview the HTML page, you will need a REST API client such as Insomnia, Postman, etc.

 ## Download and Installation
 This repository contains